MasterSix997/UBImGui/README.md

   - ✅ Linux
   - ✅ MacOS
   - 🟨 Android (can render normally, but touch input needs to be implemented)
-  - ❌ WebGL (how run a "dll" in WebGL?)
+  - ❌ WebGL (how run a "dll" in WebGL?
+Maybe Emscripten?)
 - ✅ Docking
 - ✅ Textures
 - ✅ BuiltIn Support